 Employees of Yale University have filed a class action lawsuit on behalf of all current and former employees of Yale who are or were required to participate in Yale’s Health Expectation Program (HEP) or pay a fine adding up to $1,300 annually between January 1, 2017 and present.

-While incentives to participate in wellness programs may encourage participant by employees who want to participate, these incentives are also a “penalty” for those who do not.
+While incentives to participate in wellness programs may encourage participation by employees who want to participate, these incentives are also a “penalty” for those who do not.
 According to the complaint, the penalty for non-participation in the program is among the highest in the country among large employers, coming in at $25 per week, or $1,300 per year.
 The lawsuit contends that in New Haven, Connecticut, where Yale is located, $1,300 is equivalent to nearly five and half weeks’ worth of food, four months of utility costs, nearly a months’ worth of housing, or a month’s worth of childcare.

 The lawsuit accuses Yale of not only slashing employees’ expected income, but violating their civil rights.
 It notes that the Americans with Disabilities Act (ADA) and the Genetic Information Nondiscrimination Act (GINA) prohibit employers from extracting medical or genetic information from employees unless that information is provided voluntarily.